espnet/espnet/doc/espnet2_training_option.md

 python -m espnet2.bin.asr_train --resume true
 ```

-The state of training process is saved at the end of every epoch as `checkpoint.pth` and the training process can be resumed from the start of the next epoch.
+The state of the training process is saved at the end of every epoch as `checkpoint.pth` and the training process can be resumed from the start of the next epoch.
 Checkpoint includes the following states.

 - Model state
 - Optimizer states